Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 The table clearly shows that the SAE unlearning approach removes mentions of Harry Potter from completions that previously contained them.
-Notably, completions from the SAE reconstruction model often still contain harry potter references,which makes me feel more confident that the ablation step is the necessary step for removing Harry Potter knowledge, separate from any changes or degradation caused by SAE reconstruction of residual stream activations.
+Notably, many of the *SAE reconstruction model* completions retained their Harry Potter references.
+This makes me feel more confident that the feature ablation is the necessary step for removing Harry Potter knowledge, separate from any changes caused by SAE reconstruction of residual stream activations.

-To further summarize the effect of unlearning, I manually inspected the output for all thirty-one HP prompts and tallied the number of “correct” answers and answers referencing Harry Potter for each model variant.
+To further summarize the effect of unlearning, I manually inspected the output for all thirty-one HP prompts and tallied both the number of “correct” answers and the number of answers referencing Harry Potter for each model variant.
 Answers were considered “correct” if they contained the expected, factually accurate token anywhere within the model’s completion.
 Any completion that contained one or more references to HP was counted as one reference.